jpignata/docs/docs/lib/getting-started/fragments/android/setup.md

 1. Run **Make Project**

-    When the build is successful, it will add two Gradle tasks to you project - `modelgen` and `amplifyPush`.
-(In the Android Studio UI, these tasks can be found in the top bar, up where you would run your project.
-Look for a drop-down menu displaying the word "app", if it's a new project.)
+    When the build is successful, two new Gradle tasks will be added to your project - `modelgen` and `amplifyPush`.
+In the Android Studio, you'll find these tasks in the top bar in a dropdown menu.
+Look for a drop-down menu displaying the word "app", if it's a new project.

     <amplify-callout>